 Pain is most usually the body’s way of telling you to rest.
 Whether you were treated with a major abdominal operation or a keyhole procedure, some pain is normal and you should expect to take things very easily for the first week or two after keyhole surgery and for around six weeks after the major abdominal operation.

 Many hospitals discharge their patients with some kind of pain relief.
 If yours did not, then take over the counter pain remedies, a pharmacist can advise you and these are usually sufficient to help you through the first few days.
-Pain is, however, unique to everyone and if your pain is severe and not responding to over the counter pain relief then call your doctor or the NHS 111 Service for advice.
+Pain is, however, unique to everyone and if your pain is severe and not responding to over the counter pain relief then call your doctor or the NHS 111 Service or NHS GP at Hand for advice.

 If your pain is associated with other symptoms, you may also need to consult with a doctor.
 Any of the following signs, might suggest the pain you have needs further medical assessment: